 How to Change Your Netflix Region

 This means that if you wanted to watch something like the Battlestar Galactica series or British comedies like Fawlty Towers you need to change your Netflix region the the UK.

+Ok, so this all sounds great but perhaps there are some things you’re still not quite clear on.
 So here are some answers to a few questions you might have:

 Netflix South Africa – How much does it cost?

 Of course, you need to add the cost of having an ADSL line and service provider but seeing as you’re reading this website I guess you’ve already got that sorted.